Erik Lindblom

 (1857- 1928)

-Lindblom was oldest of the partners; also apparently the one with the least physical preparation for the arduous job of prospecting and mining.
-Lindblom, the son of a school teacher Olof P. Lindblom, probably also had the most difficult childhood.
-After the early death of his father, his mother (Brita, nee Olofson) existed practically as a beggar to maintain her family.
-At Stockholm, Lindblom learned to be a tailor, a portable trade that allowed him to escape the extreme poverty of his youth, and took him to St. Petersburg, Paris and Berlin.
-Lindblom's trek to the United States detoured through London, England, where he gained further formal education at the Y.M.C.A.
+Of the three partners who discovered the gold fields at Nome, Erik Lindblom was oldest and the one with the least physical preparation for the arduous job of prospecting and mining.
+Lindblom was the son of a school teacher named Olof P. Lindblom, and he had a difficult childhood.
+After the early death of his father, Lindblom's mother, Brita, (nee Olofson) practically existed as a beggar to maintain her family.
+At Stockholm, Lindblom learned to be a tailor, a portable trade that allowed him to escape the extreme poverty of his youth, and took him to St. Petersburg, Paris, and Berlin.
+Before traveling to the United States, Lindblom detoured through London, England, where he gained further formal education at the Y.M.C.A.
 Polytechnical School.
-Probably, he practiced his trade there, because he married Mary Ann Smith, the daughter of a tailor, in London on August 2, 1886.
-The young couple arrived in the United States in 1886 and began a westerly course..
-Like Brynteson, Lindblom became an American citizen Ð in Montana in 1894.
-Lindblom, trained in a sedentary trade, yearned for the pioneer life, and was fascinated by the American west.
+He married Mary Ann Smith, the daughter of a tailor, in London on August 2, 1886.
+The young couple arrived in the United States in 1886, and began a westerly course.
+Like Brynteson, one of his Nome partners, Lindblom became an American citizen, in his case, in Montana in 1894.
+Lindblom, though trained in a sedentary trade, yearned for the pioneer life, and was fascinated by the American West.
 As the Lindbloms moved across the United States, they met and were friendly with American Indians.
 Their son, Olof Henry, was born while the family lived on an Indian reservation near Pocatello, Idaho.
-A daughter, his mother's namesake Brita, was also born on the western trek.
+A daughter, Lindblom's mother's namesake, Brita, was also born on the western trek.

-Lindblom arrived at Dexter's trading post at Golovin on July 27, 1898 where he went to work prospecting for Hultberg, the gold-struck missionary.
-The site was the rich discovery at Ophir Creek, the discovery of the Council District.
-Lindblom met Brynteson, and with Hagelin prospected at Mystery Creek, also in the Council District.
-Shortly afterwards, Brynteson and Lindblom met Lindeberg, who had been prospecting on the Casadapaga and on the Niukluk.
-On September 15th, the new partners arrived at the mouth of the Snake in a boat chartered from the mission.
-The first major discoveries of the Nome district were made on September 22nd.
+Lindblom arrived at Dexter's trading post in Golovin on July 27, 1898, where he went to work prospecting for Hultberg, a gold-struck missionary.
+The site was the rich discovery at Ophir Creek, a discovery which led to the creation of the Council mining district.
+Lindblom met Brynteson, one of his future partners at Nome, and, with another man named Hagelin, prospected at Mystery Creek, also in the Council district.
+Shortly afterwards, Brynteson and Lindblom met their third partner, Lindeberg, who had been prospecting on the Casadapaga River and on the Niukluk River.
+On September 15th, the new partners arrived at the mouth of the Snake River in a boat chartered from the mission.
+The first major discoveries of the Nome mining district were made on September 22, 1898.

-Regardless of his apparent lack of practical mining preparation, Lindblom took out $100,000 in gold from the Discovery claim on Anvil Creek in 1899Ñas well as his share of the gold recovered on Snow Gulch by the partners.
+Regardless of his apparent lack of practical mining preparation, Lindblom took $100,000 in gold out of the Discovery Claim on Anvil Creek in 1899, as well as his share of the gold recovered by the three partners at nearby Snow Gulch.

-Lindblom continued as an active partner and Vice-President in Pioneer Mining Company for several years, then moved to Oakland, California where he bought and operated the Claremont Hotel.
-But to prove it no fluke, Lindblom also entered into successful mining operations in California and Nevada, and was the owner and president of the Parral Electric, Water and Telephone Company, Parral, Chihuahua, Mexico.
+Lindblom was an active partner and Vice President in the Pioneer Mining Company for several years, after which he moved to Oakland, California, where he bought and operated the Claremont Hotel.
+But, proving that his good fortune at Nome was not a fluke, Lindblom also entered into successful mining operations in California and Nevada, and was the owner and President of the Parral Electric, Water and Telephone Company, Parral, Chihuahua, Mexico.

-Lindblom was a bit more of a gay blade than Brynteson and Lindeberg, and thoroughly enjoyed the easier life in California.
+Lindblom enjoyed life in California, which was a good deal easier than life in Alaska.
 In 1903, by now a very wealthy man, he divorced Mary Ann and married Hanna Sadie Ulrika Sparman.
-He made at least one trip back to Sweden, but with more mixed results then Brynteson.
+He made at least one trip back to Sweden.
 In 1915, Lindblom was knighted by King Gustav with the order of Vasa-Orden, but he was accused, probably unfairly, of failing to support his widowed mother and effectively ostracized near his home town.
-He returned to California where he was a well known and honored citizen until his death in 1928.
-He died in his residence at the Claremont Hotel, at home, but with a fortune much depleted.
+He returned to California, where he was a well-known and honored citizen until his death in 1928.
+He died in his residence at the Claremont Hotel, with a fortune much depleted.

 Ahwinona, Jacob, 1997, Reflections on my life, in Communities of Memory, Book of Nome, Alaska.
 Published at Nome, possibly available at Nome museum.